2023 Solar Incentives Guide for Susquehanna, PA - Tax Credits & Rebates

 EcoWatch's Susquehanna, PA Solar Incentives FAQs

-Your best bet is to talk to the company that installed your system — or get in touch with a local Susquehanna solar installer — to clarify which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Your best bet is to talk to someone from the company that installed your system – or get in touch with a local Susquehanna solar installer — to learn about which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Typically, Susquehanna homeowners who install solar panels save around $723.91 per year, or around $13,754.34 over 20 years after they make the switch.
+Generally, homeowners in Susquehanna who install solar panels save about $723.91 per year, or around $13,754.34 over 20 years after making the switch.

-Solar energy is renewable — by changing where you get your energy, you can help reduce the strain on our planet's resources.
-Solar panels can also reduce your home's CO2 emissions by 250 pounds annually, or roughly 5,000 pounds over 20 years.
+Solar energy is renewable — by switching where you get your energy, you can help reduce the strain on our planet's resources.
+Solar panels can also lower the CO2 emissions from your home by 250 pounds yearly, or roughly 5,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.